Developing Student Metacognition

 Students who are able to reflect on their learning and identify areas for improvement tend to perform better academically.

 Metacognition also plays a role in professional development.
 People who are good at identifying strengths and weaknesses tend to excel in their careers.
-By practicing metacognition, we can become better leaders, teachers, parents, and employees.
+By practising metacognition, we can become better leaders, teachers, parents, and employees.

 What are four Metacognitive Skills?